leeclaire156/Portfolio-V2/README.md

 ## Usage

 * This full-stack application's online version is deployed [here](https://leeclaire156.github.io/Portfolio-V2) on GitHub Pages.
 After clicking the link, click on any link in the nav bar to explore or resume to download my resume.
-Click on the icons in the footer to explore my GitHub, LinkedIn, or StackedOverflow pages.
+Click on the icons in the footer to explore my GitHub, LinkedIn, or StackOverflow pages.

 ### The following commands are for further development only and come from React